Mustafa Kizza

-Mustafa Kizza (born 3 October 1999) is a Ugandan footballer who plays for the Uganda national team as left back.
+Mustafa Kizza (born 3 October 1999) is a Ugandan footballer who plays for NEC FC and the Uganda national team as left back.

 Club career

 KCCA FC

 On 24 February 2017, Kizza was unveiled at Kampala Capital City Authority's ground, Lugogo.
 Kizza made his senior debut for Kampala Capital City Authority against Bright Stars FC at Phillip Omondi stadium on 3 March 2017.
 He scored his first goal for Kampala Capital City Authority against Police FC on 15 November 2017 at Phillip Omondi Stadium Lugogo.
 He appeared in 7 matches for Kampala Capital City Authority.

 Kizza played his first game of the season against Bright Stars FC at Phillip Omondi StarTimes Stadium, Kampala Capital City Authority (won 2–1).
 He scored his first goal of the season against Police FC from Phillip Omondi Stadium Lugoggo.

 He played 23 matches in the season.
 Kampala Capital City Authority won the league.
 Kizza completed the 2018–2019 Uganda Premier League season with 25 assists in that season; 16 in Uganda Premier League, 6 in Caf, 4 Uganda Cup and scored 2 goals in the season.

 Kizza played his first game in that season against Maroons FC, he played 24 Uganda Premier League games making 14 Assists; 2 assists in Caf, and scoring 6 goals.

 Kizza played his first game of the season against Wakiso Giants FC on 31 August 2019 and scored in that game, Kampala Capital City Authority won 1–0.

+On 5th February 2023, Kizza re-joined Kampala Capital City Authority FC on a free transfer after his contract with Arouca ran out.